ehom/md-seg/README.md

 # md-seg

-This tool is used to segment paragraphs in GitHub Markdown files.
+This tool is used to segment a body of text like a paragraph into sentences in GitHub Markdown files.

 ## Build